FriederikeLess/my_first_repo/README.md

 git commit -m "short comment about what have been changed" --> transfer the changes to the local repository

+git log --> show all the commits made and which commit is the active one on the remote repository and which one is
+            is still in the local repository

+git log --pretty=oneline --> same as "git log", but much better to read, because every commit is on 1 line

-gut push --> upload the changes to the remote repository for to be available to everyone
+git push --> upload the changes to the remote repository on GitHub